noahc3/Homebrew-Guide/wiiu/browserexp.rst

 6. Select `NAND` as the destination
 7. Press the (HOME) button
 8. Close the application once the installation finishes.
-9. You can now launch the Homebrew Channel through the icon, congratulations!
+9. You can now launch the Homebrew Channel through the icon while being in CFW, congratulations!

 .. toctree::
    :maxdepth: 2